omec-project/sdcore-docs/developer/aiab.rst

 4G Test Fails
 _____________

-Occasionally make test (for 4G) fails for unknown reasons; this is true regardless of which Helm charts are used.
+Occasionally make 4g-core (for 4G) fails for unknown reasons; this is true regardless of which Helm charts are used.
 If this happens, first try cleaning up AiaB and re-running the test.
-If make test fails consistently, then try to debug the issue by looking at spgwc, mme logs.
+If make 4g-core fails consistently, then try to debug the issue by looking at spgwc, mme logs.

 5G Test Fails